upabove-app/DCNv2/README.md

 ## Deformable Convolutional Networks V2 with Pytorch 1.0

-This replaces the yolact-original DCNv2 directory - the branch that is used is for pytorch 1.7
+This replaces the yolact-original DCNv2 directory.
+The DCNv2 dir is now a submodule that is used with the **right** branch:  Make sure you configure the right branch that corresponds to the right pytorch version (eg. pytorch_1.7)

 ### Build
 ```bash